Hilary Knight: Wisconsin Badgers, 2007–2012

-As a sophomore, Knight appeared in 39 games for the Badgers.
-Knight led the NCAA in goal scoring (45) and points (83).
-Her 16 power-play goals ranked first in the NCAA.
-Based on her statistical accomplishments, Knight became the new Badgers record-holder for points, goals, and power-play goals in one season.
-She recorded 24 multi-point games, 13 multi-goal games, and 11 multi-assist games.

-On September 27, 2008, versus the Quinnipiac Bobcats, Knight had a career-high (and school record) five goals in one game.
-In the process, she recorded her first natural hat trick.
-Versus WCHA rival North Dakota (on November 16), Knight got her second hat trick of the season.
-During the Frozen Four, Knight led the team in scoring with six points (three goals and three assists).
-From September 26 to October 31, Knight had a nine-game point-scoring streak.
-She would end the season with a six-game point streak.

-On October 2, 2010, Knight had a five-point game in a 6–0 victory over RPI.
+On October 2, 2010, Knight notched a five-point game in a 6–0 victory over RPI.
 She had a natural hat trick to start the game and then had two assists.
 On January 14 and 16, 2011, Knight produced eight scoring points while leading the Badgers to a two-game sweep of St. Cloud State.
 Knight accumulated five points on three goals and two assists in the January 14, 10–0 win.
 On the 16th, she had two more goals and one assist for three points as the Badgers won 6–0.
 Of her five goals, two were scored on the power play, and one of the goals on January 14 was the game-winner.
 With the sweep, the Badgers increased their winning streak to 10 straight games.
 Knight was the top goal scorer in Div.
 1 women's hockey this season with 31.
 On February 5, 2011, Knight scored her 36th goal of the year at 2:46 in the overtime period as Wisconsin defeated the Bemidji State Beavers by a 3–2 mark at the Sanford Center.
 Bemidji State goalie Alana McElhinney made 43 saves on the night, including 24 in the second period.